parkourayce/1701QCA-Assessment1/experiments/experiments.md

 (Code for experiment four)
 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).

-This experiment could be the basis of a real world application such as (insert something here).
+In this experiment, I learnt that you can use certain components, such as transistors to allow a higher output of power This experiment could be the basis of a real world application such a such as a water turbine, providing electircity to the turbine, however not a large amount that could be dangerous to the circut, or people that need to work or service the circuit.

 ### Using the accelerometer to control motor speed ###